Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/booksmack/rules/_index.md

 {{% rules-block heading="Setup" icon="setup" %}}

-Deal everyone X cards to take into their hand.
+Deal everyone 4 cards to take into their hand.

 {{% /rules-block %}}